About the Program

 The University of California, Davis (UC Davis) established its Body Donation Program in 1968 to create a philanthopic opportunity for donors to assist the medical school with the appropriate quality and quantity of anatomical materials necessary for the medical school curriculum.

 In the first year of the program there were very few donations.
-As our community's population has grown, donations have increased over the years and in 2005, the program had a record year with 145 donations.
-Since 2005, the program has maintained an average of 120 - 140 donations per year.
-The yearly increase has enabled the Donated Body Program to supply teaching materials not only to the medical and undergraduate classes of UC Davis but also to many of the areas colleges and universities, who rely on this program to fulfill the needs of their curriculum.
+As our community's population has grown, donations have increased over the years.
+Since 2005, the program has maintained an average of 150 donations per year.
+Yearly increases in donation has enabled the Body Donation Program to supply teaching materials not only to the medical and undergraduate classes of UC Davis but also to many of the areas colleges and universities, who rely on this program to fulfill the needs of their curriculum.
 The increase has also supported research at UC Davis, other UC campuses, non-UC researchers and occasionally to privately funded research institutions.

 The mission of the Body Donation Program includes gratitude to the donors and their families, respect for all cultures and beliefs, and the program's duty to serve public education within our community.